 I'll add more to this page later on, so for now, thank you for coming.
 I hope you stick around

 Meantime, don't forget to check out my reading list below and catch me up on Instagram and Facebook .
 Don't be a stranger and write back...I love to hear how you got to where you are today and where you want to go next.

 I was born in Camaguey, Cuba where I loved growing up, and migrated to the US at a young age with my family.
 I went to University of Miami for undergrad where i studied chemistry, exercise physiology and business administrating.
 After graduating I decided to study phytography and worked as a photographer for several years doing commercial and beauty photography.
 I really enjoyed photography and gave me a different perspective of working with people, I would spend lots of time talking with them to make them comfortable; and in the process I would learn about their lives.

 Where did I go to medical school?

 I went to medical school in the Caribbean, St. Vincent and the Grenadines to be exact.
 I got to go on catamarans every other month after exams and study by the beach.
 It also helped me understand how other people were and how they thought differently from me and really gave me perspective on life and the world.
 It was an amazing experience and the time I was there (though rough because of third world country problems) was one of the best chapters of my life.
 Not only for the experiences that I was permitted to live, but also for the people who were with me.
 Some people say that you make your life long friends in college...and although that can be true for some, I tell those people to make friends as you shape your career, because surrounding yourself with friends, will make your job a lot easier.
 I made great friends and I even got to adopt my first two fur babies...Tito and Tita.
 It changes your way of viewing others, it has allowed me to be more sensitive to the needs of others.

 In my home library

-These are just a few of my favorite things on my reading list, and some that I really like and highly recomend you get a hold of
+These are the books on my current reading list, and some that I really like and highly recommend you get a hold of